Image courtesy of Crossfit Inc.

 What This Means for Women:

-Focus on eating whole grain carbs and refrain from consuming carbs that are highly processed.
+Focus on eating high fiber, whole grain carbs and refrain from consuming carbs that are highly processed.
 In the same stroke, make sure you are eating the right types of fat that will enhance the body composition changes you are looking for.

 Most of all, don’t starve yourself!
 You are only going to drive your body into starvation mode, which tells your body to burn less calories (known as adaptive thermogenesis).
-And if you’re working out, that’s all the more reason for you to eat to gain muscle mass.
+And if you’re working out, that’s all the more reason for you to eat more protein to gain muscle mass.

 Slow-twitch muscles, or type 1 muscle fibers, are extremely useful in long-endurance activities such as distance running.
 These same muscle fibers are also the first ones to be activated during any type of exercise.
 On the contrary, fast-twitch muscle fibers or type 2 fibers are activated when you’re performing powerful or explosive bursts of movements such as sprinting.